Business School Professors You Should Know (2018)

 Ultimately, an MBA provides education and experience that are unmatched by nearly all other programs.
 And, perhaps one of the most compelling reasons to pursue this type of degree is the quality of education offered by the professors.
 Many MBA programs nationwide and those that provide online degrees are well-known for the talent of their educators.

-To highlight this, these 15 renowned professors are more than just educators; they are researchers, authors, and valuable members of the business community.
+To highlight this, these renowned professors are more than just educators; they are researchers, authors, and respected members of the business community.

 Dr. Gene Anderson is the dean at the Martin J. Whitman School of Management at Syracuse University.
 Before that, he served as dean of the University of Miami School of Business Administration and a distinguished professor of business at the University of Michigan.
 He has also held many leadership roles that include senior associate dean for academic affairs, associate dean for degree programs, and academic director for the executive MBA.
 He is widely regarded as an excellent researcher as three of his papers are ranked among the most impactful articles on research and practice.
 He obtained his doctorate from the University of Chicago and his master’s and bachelor’s degrees from the University of Illinois at Urbana‐Champaign.